ziutek/kasia.go/README.md

 ## Subtemplates (nested/embedded templates)

-If you want modularize your templates, you can do like in folowing example:
+If you want to modularize your templates, you can do this like in folowing
+example:

     type Ctx struct {
         A int